scepman/scepman-docs/docs/other/troubleshooting/cisco-ise-host-header-limitation.md

 # Cisco ISE Host Header Limitation

 Both Cisco ISE as well as Aruba ClearPass do not support HTTP 1.1 when looking up OCSP and do not send a host header in their OCSP request.
+This is likely because OpenSSL up to version 1.0.2, which seems to be used in the backend, [required an extra parameter to send the host header for OCSP requests](https://github.com/openssl/openssl/issues/1986), while OpenSSL 1.1.0 released in August 2016 does that automatically.
 Therefore, they cannot connect to a general SCEPman instance running on Azure App Services.
 The error message may look like this:

 ![](<../../../.gitbook/assets/cisco-ocsp-error (18).jpg>)